Food Safety

 First things first–this is an acronym, not a derogatory or offensive reference to any specific person.
 This acronym is a handy tool that can help you remember the six factors contributing to the growth of harmful bacteria in food that make it unsafe to eat.

 In this article, we will cover the principles of FAT TOM listed below, why they matter, and action steps for foodservice professionals.
-You can jump to each section by clicking the links below.
+In this piece, we'll cover:

 Food